xmlyqing00/V-FloodNet/README.md

 # V-FloodNet

 This is an official PyTorch implementation for paper "V-FloodNet: A Video Segmentation System for Urban Flood Detection and Quantification".
 A robust automatic system for water level or inundation depth estimation from images and videos, consisting of reliable water and reference object detection/segmentation, and depth estimation models.

 Here are some screenshots of our results.
+We can estimate water depth from the detected objects in the scene.
 ![](assets/screenshot_people.png)

+We can also estimate water level from from long videos under various weather and illumination conditions.
 ![](assets/screenshot_video.png)

 ## 1 Environments